albertkklam/twitterGloVe/README.md

 * [explore.ipynb](explore.ipynb) is a notebook that imports the Twitter GloVe dataset, which contains 200 dimensional word vectors for 1.2m words.
 It includes sections that calculate the cosine similarity between any two word vectors, and looks into how well linear substructures are captured.
 Bulk of code from [NLP-Stuff](https://github.com/adeshpande3/NLP-Stuff) by @adeshpande3

 ## Resources
-Here are some resources if you are looking to explore NLP more extensively
+Here are some resources if you are looking to explore NLP more extensively:

 ### Stanford
 1. [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/)